HannahGress/app_attacks/README.md

 If you want to make modifications tot he project, follow the steps below.
 I used CLion as an IDE.
 The instructions are written for Windows, but can be adapted to Linux and Mac.
 The project consist of two repositories, a fork of the [Zephyr project](https://github.com/HannahGress/zephyr_attacks), and this repository.
 When setting up the project, both will be combined.

-1. In your IDE, import the project as "Project from Version Control"
+1. In your IDE, import the project (= only this repo) as "Project from Version Control"
 2. Open cmd and install the required dependencies as described [here](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-dependencies) under the menu point "Install dependencies"
 3. Install west.
 This can be done as follows (mixture and modification from [here](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#get-zephyr-and-install-python-dependencies) and [here](https://docs.nordicsemi.com/bundle/ncs-1.5.1/page/zephyr/guides/west/manifest.html#west-manifests)